cholla-hydro/cholla/README.md

 --------------

 *Cholla* can be run without GPUs by commenting out `-DCUDA` in the Makefile, but this configuration is not recommended.
 Because *Cholla* was designed with GPUs in mind, the CPU performance is lackluster at best.
 In addition, some of the configuration options are not available in the non-GPU mode (and warnings are not always included).

-When running tests in fewer than 3 dimensions, *Cholla* assumes that the X direction will be used first, then the Y, then Z. This is to say, in 1D `nx` must always be greater than 1, and in 2D `nx` and `ny` must be greater than 1.
+When running in fewer than 3 dimensions, *Cholla* assumes that the X direction will be used first, then the Y, then Z. This is to say, in 1D `nx` must always be greater than 1, and in 2D `nx` and `ny` must be greater than 1.

 In practice, we have found the Van Leer integrator to be the most stable. *Cholla* is set to run with a default CFL coefficient of 0.3, but this can be changed within the grid initialization function.